Rambeboy/gaia-chat-bot/README.md

 ## IMPORTANT NOTE (READ IT THIS IS NOT DECORATION)

 DWYOR & Always use a new wallet when running the bot, I am not responsible for any loss of assets.

+## CONTRIBUTE

+Feel free to fork and contribute adding more feature thanks.

 ## LICENSE